Jamplay Review and Overview for 2019

 My Personal Results

-I, however, did NOT cancel and have been a member for a couple of years now.
-As far as guitar lessons go – Jamplay is WELL worth the cost.
+I, obviously, did NOT cancel during my trial and have had member area access for years now.
+As far as guitar lessons go – I think JamPlay is WELL worth the cost.

 And even though I suck at keeping up with practice and learning, by sticking with JamPlay’s methods I have seen some big improvements in my ability to play guitar.